Ride Along (film): Critical response

-Ride Along received mixed-to-negative reviews from critics.
+Ride Along received mixed reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 18%, based on 134 reviews, with an average rating of 4.20/10.
 The site's consensus states: "Kevin Hart's livewire presence gives Ride Along a shot of necessary energy, but it isn't enough to rescue this would-be comedy from the buddy-cop doldrums."
 Metacritic assigns the film a score of 41 out of 100, based on 34 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "A" on an A+ to F scale.

 British critic Mark Kermode gave the film one out of five stars, describing it as "an action-comedy short on both action and comedy."

 Scott Foundas of Variety called the film "a lazy and listless buddy-cop action-comedy that fades from memory as quickly as its generic title."
 Entertainment Weekly′s film critic Chris Nashawaty gave the film a "C+" grade."